‘Dancing On My Own’ singer Calum Scott says he’ll perform for Phillies if they win the World Series

 Scott’s 2017 single “You Are the Reason” recently hit 1 billion views on YouTube and his new single “At Your Worst” is out now.

-But on his most recent world tour, that took him Austria to Australia; Scotland to Switzerland; “Dancing” was the encore that every fan knew by heart.
+But on his most recent world tour, which took him from Austria to Australia, Scotland to Switzerland, “Dancing” was the encore that every fan knew by heart.

 Just like in Philly.